+IV.
 Ratifications

-- To Approve the 2022 Business Report and Financial Statements (Proposed by the Board of Directors) Explanation: - (1) Unizyx's 2022 Financial Statements have been audited by An-Chih Cheng, CPA and Chi-Lung, Yu, CPA from KPMG Taiwan. - (2) For 2022 Business Report, please refer to Attachment 1 (pages 6~8) of this manual. - (3) For 2022 Independent Auditors' Report and Financial Statements, please refer to Attachment 3 (pages 10~18) and Attachment 4 (pages 19~ 25) of this manual.
+To Approve the 2022 Business Report and Financial Statements (Proposed by the Board of Directors) Explanation:

+- (1) Unizyx's 2022 Financial Statements have been audited by An-Chih Cheng, CPA and Chi-Lung, Yu, CPA from KPMG Taiwan. - (2) For 2022 Business Report, please refer to Attachment 1. - (3) For 2022 Independent Auditors' Report and Financial Statements, please refer to Attachment 3 and Attachment 4.